-Evaluative information is also available through the direct observation of situations, behaviours, program activities and outcomes.
+The third source of evaluative information is through the direct observation of situations, behaviours, program activities, and outcomes.
 The advantage of observation methods is that they do not depend on people's willingness and ability to furnish information.
 A number of subjects exist for observation:

-program events and activities (to record the numbers, characteristics, practices, interaction patterns and skill development of program participants); valuation model Variables and data
+- program events and activities (to record the numbers, characteristics, practices, interaction patterns and skill development of program participants);

 - practices;

 - verbal and nonverbal behaviour;

-- · physical surroundings; or
+valuation model Variables and data

-- relationships.
+- physical surroundings; or - · relationships.